gumaerc-testorg/21h.134j-spring-2012/content/pages/instructor-insights/beyond-the-course-related-workshops.md

 _In this section, Prof. McCants describes two workshops that she teaches every winter.
 These workshops are intended to give participants a taste of life in medieval Europe._

-During MIT's annual [Independent Activities Period (IAP)](http://web.mit.edu/iap/), I teach two workshops related to life in medieval Europe: the Old Food class and the Distaff Arts class.
+During MIT's annual {{% resource_link "6b2584f1-35d0-45cc-9131-07323752f0a2" "Independent Activities Period (IAP)" %}}, I teach two workshops related to life in medieval Europe: the Old Food class and the Distaff Arts class.

 IAP is about having a good time and I strongly hope it stays that way.
 These workshops are not strictly related to the course but provide a fun glimpse into medieval life that's complementary to the course.
 The workshops also serve as an informal setting in which participants can spend time with a cross section of MIT: faculty, staff, alumni, undergraduate students, graduate students, postdocs, and postdocs' spouses.
 We talk about medieval life and economic history, but much of the value of the experience is also in the impromptu conversations, advice, and mentoring.